european-dynamics-rnd/circuloos-data-platform/Readme.md

 The demo have can run on every Linux system.
 The following tools needs to be installed: ```docker-compose, curl, bash, jq``` jq is used for the formatting of the return json from Orion-LD and Mintaka.
+For the installation of docker-compose, please see on the [official documentation of Docker](https://docs.docker.com/compose/install/linux/)

 ## Docker
 To run circuloos use: ```./service.sh start``` on the main folder.
 The first time will need to download all Docker images ~10minutes depending on internet speed.
 Then open another terminal to [continue](#demo).